 The U.S. Nuclear Regulatory Commission (NRC or Commission) staff is providing this interim staff guidance (ISG) for two reasons.
 First, this ISG provides guidance on the contents of applications to an applicant submitting a risk-informed, performance-based application for a construction permit (CP) or operating license (OL) under Title 10 of the Code of Federal Regulations (10 CFR) Part 50, "Domestic Licensing of Production and Utilization Facilities" (Ref.1), or for a combined license (COL), a manufacturing license (ML), a standard design approval (SDA), or a design certification (DC) under 10 CFR Part 52, "Licenses, Certifications, and Approvals for Nuclear Power Plants" (Ref.
 2), for a non-light-water reactor (non-LWR).
-The application guidance found in this ISG supports the development of the portion of a non-LWR application associated with an applicant's risk-informed inservice inspection (ISI) and inservice testing (IST) programs.1 Second, this ISG provides guidance to NRC staff on how to review such an application.
+The application associated with an applicant's risk-informed inservice inspection (ISI) and inservice testing (IST) programs.1 Second, this ISG provides guidance to the NRC staff on how to review such an application.

 As of the date of this ISG, the NRC is developing a rule to amend 10 CFR Parts 50 and 52 (RIN 3150-Al66).
 The NRC staff notes this guidance may need to be updated to conform to changes to 10 CFR Parts 50 and 52, if any, adopted through that rulemaking.
-Further, as of the date of this ISG, the NRC is developing an optional performance-based, technology-inclusive regulatory framework for licensing nuclear power plants designated as 10 CFR Part 53, "Licensing and Regulation of Advanced Nuclear Reactors," (RIN 3150-AK31).
+Further, as of the date of this ISG, the NRC is developing an optional performance-based, technology-inclusive regulatory framework for licensing nuclear power plants designated as 10 CFR Part 53, "Licensing and Regulation of Advanced Nuclear Reactors" (RIN 3150-AK31).
 After promulgation of those regulations, the NRC staff anticipates that this guidance will be updated and incorporated into the NRC's Regulatory Guide (RG) series or a NUREG series document to address content of application considerations specific to the licensing processes in this document.